 This is a language-intensive course for third year students.
-There is one class a week.
-The class will concentrate on basic skills for spoken business Japanese and on the appropriate behavior that needs to accompany it.
-Students will learn language styles, vocabulary, and phraseology to deal with a variety of business situations.
-Those who are enrolled in JAPN3188.
+Classes are held once a week.
+The course will concentrate on the acquisition of basic spoken business Japanese skills and on the behaviour appropriate to a Japanese business context.
+Students will learn the language styles, vocabulary and phraseology needed to deal with a variety of business situations.
+Students enrolled in JAPN3188.
 Japanese language IV (Part 1) or JAPN3199.
-Japanese language IV (Part 2) cannot take this course.
+Japanese language IV (Part 2) are not eligible to take this course.

-Assessment: 100% coursework (assignments, quizzes, and oral interview test)
+Assessment: 100% coursework (assignments, quizzes and oral interview test)